 FIMM-EMBL International PhD in Molecular Medicine and Bioinformatics

-The next annual call for applications for the FIMM-EMBL International PhD positions in the fields of molecular medicine, bioinformatics, and data science will be open 2019.
+The annual call for applications for the FIMM-EMBL & HIIT International PhD positions in the fields of molecular medicine, bioinformatics, and artificial intelligence is now open.

 Outstanding PhD students will be selected by group leaders and coordinators and recruited to the institute-level rotation program where they will work with 2-3 different research groups during a 6-9 month period prior to selecting a research group in which to remain for their complete PhD studies.
 This program provides an exciting opportunity to explore different research topics and working environments as well as learn a variety of science and technologies, making connections within and beyond the institute.

 Detailed information regarding the participating institutes, positions, research areas, qualifications, and application and selection process can be found through FIMM’s Open Positions page when the call opens each January.
-Application deadline date is typically mid February, and the positions begin in August.
+Application deadline date is typically early February, and the positions begin in August.

 Goals of FIMM-EMBL International PhD